QQI Level 5 – Year 1

-Students who complete the QQI level 5 can continue in our two year Higher National Diploma (Pearson, BTEC) course and then progress to Visual Communications Degree level courses in all the major Art & Design Colleges, entering at year two or year three*.
-The course is also aimed at students who want, after successfully completing the higher national diploma to go directly into employment in the design Industry.
-Our students have worked in a variety of graphic design jobs to date in areas such as Branding, Design Agencies, Advertising, Publishing, Animation, User Interface Design, Web Design, Illustration and Packaging Design.
+Students who complete the QQI Level 5 award can progress into QQI Level 6.
+On completion of our Level 6 award, students can apply for advanced entry to visual communications degree level courses in all of the major art & design colleges, entering at year two or year three*.
+The course is also aimed at students who want, after successfully completing the Graphic Design Level 6 award, to go directly into employment in the design industry.
+Past students work for leading design agencies, and in graphic design related areas such as branding, advertising, publishing, animation, user interface design, web design, illustration and packaging design.

-The Graphic Design (visual communications)course is based in our Raheny Campus, which has easy access by train or bus.
+The Graphic Design (Visual Communications) course is based in our Raheny Campus, which is easily accessed by train or bus.
 Our facilities include a full Apple Mac Graphic Studio, library and art rooms.
-Students have access to colour laser copier, printer and photocopier up to A3 and a full-size inkjet plotter printer that prints A0 size.
+Students have access to a colour laser copier, printer and photocopier up to A3, as well as a full-size inkjet plotter printer that prints A0 size.
 We also have a great student canteen.

 What will I study?